Linoprit/ThetaMon3/README.md

 Best practise is to have a second terminal opened with a running log-subscription.

 ## ToDo

-- Command-Line reference, from file Interpreter.cpp
-- How TM3 works.
+- Explain how TM3 works.
 Measurement_Pivot, CommLine-Interface...?
+- Discussion, if digital input / output channels are needed.
+- Make Mqtt-credentials changeable, append them to MqttConfig.
+- Move all Mqtt related commands in a structure and apply the "hasChanged" mechanism, used in sensor-configuration.